Vision

 A performance test is a script that perftest runs, and that returns metrics we can use.
 Right now we consume those metrics directly in the console, and also in perfherder, but other formats could be added.
 For instance, there’s a new influxdb output that has been added, to push the data in an influxdb time series database.

 What is important is to make sure performance tests belong to the component it’s testing in the source tree.
 We’ve learned with Talos that grouping all performance tests in a single place is problematic because there’s no sense of ownership from developers once it’s added there.
-It becomes the perf team problem.
+It becomes the perf team’s problem.
 If the tests stay in each component alongside mochitests and xpcshell tests, the component maintainers will own and maintain it.

 Next steps

 We want to rewrite all Talos and Raptor tests into perftest.
 For Raptor, we need to have the ability to use proxy records, which is a work in progress.
-From there, running a raptor test will be a simple, one liner browsertime script.
+From there, running a raptor test will be a simple, one-liner Browsertime script.